Apple Announces watchOS 26 with Bold Design Changes, AI-Powered Workout Buddy, and More

 What’s New in watchOS 26

 For the first time ever, Apple introduces a universal design language across its platforms for a more consistent and unified experience.
-A new design with Liquid Glass offers a beautiful look and makes the features like the Control Center, Smart Stack, and in-app navigation and controls more expressive than ever.
+Taking the aesthetics cues from visionOS, watchOS 26 boasts a new design with Liquid Glass that offers a fresh and beautiful look to your Apple Watch.
+The new design dynamically reacts to the movements and the content on the screen.
+Menus now match the watch’s rounded corners, and the translucent backgrounds give a glass-like appearance to the interface.
+The Cupertino tech giant expands this redesign across the apps for a more vibrant and expressive experience.

-With watchOS 26, the Workout app gets a big update with a redesigned layout, new corner buttons for quicker access, and personalized music suggestions.
-Powered by Apple Intelligence, there’s a new Workout Buddy that uses your workout data and fitness history to generate personalized insights during your workout sessions.
-Plus, new features like Smart Stack hints, Live translation in Messages, and a handy wrist flick gesture offer an enhanced user experience.
+With watchOS 26, Apple Intelligence finally comes to compatible models.
+The Workout app gets a big update with a redesigned layout, new corner buttons for quicker access, and personalized music suggestions.
+Powered by Apple Intelligence, there’s a new Workout Buddy, a text-to-speech model designed on the voices of the Fitness+ trainers and uses from your health & fitness history.
+It will verbally walk you through your next workout, congratulate you on your accomplishments, and provide motivational insights during your workout sessions.
+All of these are based on important data like heart rate, distance, pace, Activity rings, personal fitness milestones, and more.

 How to Update to watchOS 26